2 stone is a lot of weight, and as this article will tell you, there are lots of benefits of losing 2 stone.

 “The only way to separate mind from body is with an axe.”

 Our mental and physical health are inextricably linked.
 Just look at how much our muscles tighten up when we get stressed – or how effective placebo drugs have shown to be in alleviating pain.
 Whilst we don’t fully understand this innate connection between body and mind, we do know that working towards a physical goal like losing weight is a fantastic way to enhance wellbeing.
 Feeling physically better, as well as feeling aesthetically more attractive, will have an overall positive effect that far out-weighs weight loss alone.

-The benefits of exercising and eating healthily may reduce sick days caused by things like stress and back pain too.
+Amongst the benefits of losing 2 stone, the benefits of exercising and eating healthily may reduce sick days caused by things like stress and back pain too.
 In fact, according to studies, the two biggest reasons for taking time off work are mental health issues (like stress, anxiety or depression) and lower back pain.
 Working healthily towards a weight loss goal through eating better and exercising more may reduce your chances of either of these things taking hold.

 And as much as we might secretly relish in phoning in sick, less time off work due to injury or stress means improved productivity, greater job satisfaction – and maybe even increased chances of actual success or promotion.